fjlopez/kotlin-akka/docs/basic-fault-tolerance.md

 ---
 layout: default
-title: Kotkin + Akka: Basic tault tolerance
+title: Kotkin + Akka: Basic fault tolerance
 ---
 # Basic fault tolerance
 An important concept to understand is that Actors are hierarchical,